Canada Day 2023: Oakville fireworks, festivities and fun!

 What will be open and closed for the town of Oakville

-The following facilities will be closed this Saturday, July 1, 2023, in recognition of the Canada Day holiday:
+The following facilities will be closed today, Saturday, July 1, 2023, in recognition of the Canada Day holiday:

 Facility closures